xevidos/codiad/README.md

 Known Bugs:

-* Auto save does not save the most recent changes every once in a while requiring more information to be typed ( E.G. A couple spaces ) in order to show up in saved file.
+* Auto save does not save the most recent changes every once in a while requiring more information to be typed ( E.G. A couple spaces ) in order to show up in saved file
-* Cursor is set to the wrong position if in split view.
+* Cursor is set to the wrong position if in split view
-* On certain enviroments the update script pulls the old version of the sql class causing the update to fail.
+* In certain enviroments the update script pulls the old version of the sql class causing the update to fail
+* The Server has new version of file alert causes auto save to stop when the user presses okay